Malaysia names new central bank governor

 She succeeds Muhammad Ibrahim, who resigned two weeks ago after the central bank came under scrutiny over a 2 billion ringgit ($500 million) land purchase from the government.
 Proceeds were used to pay debts of the 1MDB state investment fund, which is under investigation for possible graft and money-laundering.

-Muhammad was the latest senior official to resign amid a corruption probe of the government of former premier Najib Razak, whose long-ruling coalition suffered a shocking defeat in May 9 elections.
+Muhammad denied any wrongdoing but said he resigned to avoid tarnishing Bank Negara Malaysia’s reputation.
+He was the latest senior official to quit amid a corruption probe of the government of former premier Najib Razak, whose long-ruling coalition suffered a shocking defeat in May 9 elections.

+“Bank Negara Malaysia will continue to focus on delivering its mandate of maintaining monetary and financial stability, in the best interests of the nation,” Nor Shamsiah said at a joint news conference with Lim.
+She declined to comment when asked on her priorities, saying she will review the situation once she takes office.

+Nor Shamsiah, who joined Bank Negara in 1987, left quietly two years ago and joined the International Monetary Fund before her latest appointment.
+She was Bank Negara deputy governor for six years and was part of an investigation team probing the 1MDB saga before she quit.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.